karkman/MetagenomeCourse2019/R_for_overdispersed_data/Metagenomics_course.md

     ##         diff         lwr       upr     p adj
     ## y-n 0.160844 -0.01750545 0.3391935 0.0711523

-It turns out that the difference is not significant using Simpson diversity but is with Shannon.
+It turns out that the difference is not significant using Simpson diversity but is weakly significant with Shannon.

 Statistical analysis of overdispersed count data
 ------------------------------------------------

-Read based metagenomis analyses are often used to produce outputs in table formats with counts.
+Many read based metagenomic analyses produce outputs in table formats with counts.
 During the course we have analysed our data and counted ARGs in each sample by mapping them to an ARG database.
+We need to decide which statistical methods are most appropriate for out data, in order to analyse the effects of the 'DIET' explanatory variable on the ARG counts.

 In traditional statistics, count data is usually modelled using Poisson or binomial distibutions.
-Poisson is a discrete probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space if these events occur with a known constant rate and independently of the time since the last event.
-For instance, an individual keeping track of the amount of mail they receive each day may notice that they receive an average number of 4 letters per day.
+Poisson is a discrete probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space IF these events occur with a known constant rate and independently of the time since the last event.
+For instance, a person keeping track of the amount of mail they receive each day may notice that they receive an average number of 4 letters per day.
 If receiving any particular piece of mail does not affect the arrival times of future pieces of mail, i.e., if pieces of mail from a wide range of sources arrive independently of one another, then a reasonable assumption is that the number of pieces of mail received in a day obeys a Poisson distribution.
+However, more often than not this is not the case for real life events and biological data.

 The starting point for count data is a GLM (generalized linear model) with Poisson-distributed errors, but not all count data meet the assumptions of the Poisson distribution.
 Poisson distribution requires that the variance is NOT larger than the mean (overdispersed) and that there aren't more zeros than expected in the data (zero inflation).

 The binomial distribution is frequently used to model the number of successes in a sample of size n drawn with replacement from a population of size N. If the sampling is carried out without replacement, the draws are not independent and so the resulting distribution is a hypergeometric distribution, not a binomial one.
 However, for N much larger than n, the binomial distribution remains a good approximation, and is widely used.
 As with the Poisson distribution, binomial distribution's assumptions include that there is no overdispersion and zero inflation.

-People also often use normally distributed models and log transfor their data, but in most cases the models will end up beign less than optimal.
+Some also often use normally distributed models and log transfor their data, but in most cases the models will end up beign less than optimal.
 Why not use the right model for your data instead of compromizing?

 ### Checking which model is best - Poisson, Quasipoisson or Negative Binomial